 About 5-10% of general medical outpatients are thought to have this syndrome and, because of the range of somatic symptoms, the risk of misdiagnosis is high.

-Hyperventilation has little effect on arterial pO2 and almost no effect on oxygen saturation which is nearly 100% under normal circumstances.
+Hyperventilation has little effect on arterial pO2 and almost no effect on oxygen saturation.
 Its main effect is to lower pCO2 and produce a respiratory alkalosis.
 A secondary hypocalcaemia also occurs as calcium dissociation is shifted towards the unionised, bound form.

 - It is quite common but precise prevalence is unknown.
 A postal survey indicated that 8% of adults without asthma have functional breathing problems (of which symptomatic hyperventilation is the most common).